How To Build A Pedalboard In 13 Steps

 This is where the fun begins!
-I’ll get lost in this stage for hours.
-Try everything, keep moving pedals around and try every possible way of hooking the pedals together.
+I get lost in this stage for hours.
+Try every chain you can think of.
+Keep experimenting!

 It could be a good idea to record something simple and easy to remember every time you change the signal path.
 So you can listen back and hear if it’s adding or taking away from your base tone.

 Lay out the pedals on the floor and try to get them to fit in the space which you have.
-Then try a different layout, pretend you’re playing a gig – it is easy to click them in and out as you might need to in a real situation?
+Then try a different layout, pretend you’re playing a gig.
+Can you easily click each pedal in and out?

-Is one of the pedals you use a lot hidden behind another and less used pedal?
+Is one of the pedals you use a lot hidden behind another, less used pedal?
 If so, try moving it.

 Pro Tip #2

-You can always use a true bypass looper to group pedals, create insert points, or to maximise the space without hampering you.
+You can always use a true bypass looper to group pedals, create insert points, or maximize the space.

-Attach the pedals, then the power cable.
-With the power cable it’s a good idea to check that no shorts are happening – you’ll know you have a short as all the pedals will turn off as there’s no power being supplied to them, if this happens, you need to start up plugging the power cables until you have lights again.
-Shorts can happen from within the pedal or when two bear wire touch or when a power lead touches a bear metal case.
+If this happens, you need to start unplugging the power cables until you have lights again.
+Shorts can happen from within the pedal, or when two bare wires touch, or when a power lead touches a bare metal case.

 Next up is the instrument cable.
-Now, I have a confession, I like wired cable from the guitar to the pedalboard and then from the pedalboard to the amp.
-On the pedalboard I like solderless cables, which take a few minutes to build.
+Now, I have a confession, I like wired cables from the guitar to the pedalboard and then from the pedalboard to the amp.
+However, I prefer solderless cables for the pedalboard.

-Anyhow, at this point it’s time to make new cables or to reuse the ones you have if they’ll fit.
-So it’s time to start measuring, cutting and soldering (or screwing for those who are solderless!) patch cables for the pedalboard.
+Anyhow, at this point it’s time to make new cables or reuse the ones you have if they’ll fit.
+So it’s time to start measuring, cutting, and soldering (or screwing for those who are solderless!) patch cables for the pedalboard.

 Pro Tip #3

-My pedalboard of choice is the PedalTrain – which allows for maximum flexibility as you can run cables underneath the frame and use velco to hold the pedals [which makes it super easy to change them].
+My pedalboard of choice is the PedalTrain.
+They allow maximum flexibility as you can run cables underneath the frame and use velcro to hold the pedals [which makes it super easy to change them].

-Any problems you do find, now is the best time to fix them.
+If you find any problems, now is the best time to fix them.
 The WORST time to fix gear problems is at a gig when you have no time to do it properly.
 Make sure you solve all your problems now and take the time to fully test your pedalboard.